Desert Classic: Television broadcast and cable history

 From the mid-1960s through 1998, NBC broadcast the fourth and fifth rounds of the tournament.
 ABC took over the coverage in 1999 through 2006, with CBS covering the tournament in 2003 due to ABC's involvement with Super Bowl XXXVII.

 On the cable side, the first three rounds were covered by ESPN through 2002.
 From 2003–06, USA Network covered the early action.

 Beginning in 2007, the tournament lost its network coverage and the Golf Channel showed all five rounds on cable television.
-Even with the move to four rounds and the reduction in celebrity involvement, the tournament is still exclusive to cable, as it is usually the last full-field stop restricted to cable-only coverage, as network television coverage of the PGA Tour currently does not begin until the week after the NFL's Conference Championship Games, which is the week before the Super Bowl.
+Even with the move to four rounds and the reduction in celebrity involvement, the tournament is still exclusive to cable, as it is usually the last full-field stop restricted to cable-only coverage, as network television coverage of the PGA Tour currently does not begin until the week after the NFL's Conference Championship Games, which is two weeks before the Super Bowl.